Bash Sleep Command: A Quick Guide to Use It in Your Scripts

 done

-In the second Bash shell script we have an infinite loop.
-At every iteration the script:
+In the second Bash shell script, we have an infinite loop.
+At every iteration of the script:

-• Checks if the file stage1.complete is present.
+• Check if the file stage1.complete is present.

-• If the file doesn’t exist it sleeps for 6 seconds
+• If the file doesn’t exist sleep for 6 seconds

-• If the file exists it removes the stage1.complete file and stops the execution using the Bash exit command.
+• If the file exists remove the stage1.complete file and stop the execution using the Bash exit command.

 Before executing the two scripts make sure they are both executable using the chmod +x command: